Dycor Mass Spectrometer

 Species such as carbon monoxide, nitric oxide and some carbon dioxide are created by the Penning discharge in the ion pump.
 There are carbon inclusions in the titanium plates of the pump as well as residual hydrocarbons and water.
 Argon is elevated because there is no chemical reaction with titanium in the ion pump.
 Burial of argon by metal sputtering is the only pumping mechanism.
 There may be some argon signal instability as already buried argon is sometimes released due to sputtering of titanium metal.
 Triode pumps are more stable in this respect as the pump envelope can act as a surface to trap neutral gases with no sputtering.
 In the residual spectrum carbon dioxide is elevated because of water-carbon reactions in the Penning discharge of the ion pump.
 At working pressures the membrane inlet admits carbon dioxide at about 5 times the rate of many other gases, probably because of the linear molecule shape.

 For evolved gas experiments from heated samples I would use an aquarium pump, a silica gel drier and a small temperature controlled tube furnace.
 The exit flow would be cooled and passed over the membrane inlet.
 The transparent cover shown can be machined and drilled to suit.
 When not required the ion pump can be put into a standby state by inserting the plug.

 Air Mass Spectrum

-It remains to be seen if a small 8 l/sec ion pump can perform well long term.
+It remains to be seen if a small 8 l/sec ion pump can perform well, long term.
 Routine operation requires some care in use.
 Reading the ion pump manual is very helpful.
 My old 20 l/sec Varian triode ion pump was very useful in the past, but I do not have a suitable power supply.
 So far the ion pumped mass spectrometer has worked well, and silently, with a much improved inlet.

 JEPSPECTRO - Home Page